sethherr/soulheart/index.markdown

 <select class="form-control" id="sh-example-priority-select"></select>
 </div></div>
 </div>
+<div class="special-pad"></div>
 Items with equal scores are ordered alphanumerically.
 So in the manufacturers example above, manufacturers are grouped in broad levels of popularity - 10, 100, 250 & 500 - higher numbers show up first.
-This example uses [manufacturers.tsv](https://github.com/sethherr/soulheart/tree/master/example_data_sources/manufacturers.tsv)
+This example uses [manufacturers.tsv](https://github.com/sethherr/soulheart/tree/master/examples/manufacturers.tsv)

 Set a `priority` to organize the way items are ordered.